-The requirements and restrictions imposed by our current credit facility could restrict our ability to operate our business and failure to comply with these requirements and restrictions could adversely affect our business.
+Our current credit facility could restrict our ability to operate our business and failure to comply with its terms could adversely affect our business; our obligations to repurchase products from third-party lenders to our distributors could adversely impact our future revenues and financial condition.

 Our current credit facility contains customary representations and warranties, events of default, and financial, affirmative and negative covenants for loan agreements of this kind.
 In addition, covenants under our current credit facility restrict our ability to pay cash dividends if the Company would be in violation of the minimum tangible net worth test or the leverage ratio test in the current loan agreement as a result of the dividend, among various restrictions.
-We have been in compliance with these covenants throughout 2017 and anticipate that we will continue to be in compliance during 2018.
+We have been in compliance with these covenants throughout 2018 and anticipate that we will continue to be in compliance during 2019.
 If we fail to comply with the requirements of our current credit facility, such non-compliance would result in an event of default.
 If not waived by the bank, such event of default would result in the acceleration of any amounts due under the current credit facility.
-During 2017, we borrowed a total of \$20 million under our credit facility, of which we had repaid \$15 million at December 31, 2017.
-The borrowings under the credit facility were primarily used to finance our capital expenditure projects for our Pennsylvania manufacturing operations and at our Ooltewah, Tennessee and Greeneville, Tennessee facilities.
-As of December 31, 2017 and March 6, 2018, we had \$10 million in outstanding borrowings under our credit facility.
+The borrowings under the credit facility in 2018 were primarily used to finance working capital and various capital expenditure projects.